microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 <img src="./images/OraDBInstall_AzureCloudShell.png" alt="Access Cloud Shell from Portal" width="600">

 2. Copy Install Script
+- Type "whoami" in the cloud shell to get the "UserName".
 - Create a directory called 'oradb-install' by typing 'mkdir oradb-install'.
 - Open the cr_oravm.sh file from github located in the same folder of this document in a browser and copy the content.
 - Use your favorite file editor on linux such as 'vi' and create cr_oravm.sh file to paste the content.